nliautaud/gedcom-svg-fanchart/README.md

 - **padding** : space surrounding labels.
 - **generation spacing** : space between generation circles.
 - **color palette** : colorize the chart according to a specific data.
+- **labels number** : number of color labels to display
+- **global coloring** : when checked, larges palettes are generated for each data variants.
+All the 'Joseph' of each chart will have the same color, but a high number of variants induce less distinct colors.
+By disabling this option, small palettes of more distinct colors are generated for each chart.

 ## Dynamic text templates